Awesome Orlando holidays 2018 / 2019

 Orlando packs in more thrills and spills than almost anywhere on the planet.
 The ‘Theme Park Capital of the World’ is home to world-famous attractions like Disney World and Universal Studios Orlando Resort plus a host of others, including Seaworld and Legoland.
 Right in the heart of the sunshine state of Florida, Orlando also boasts warm temperatures all year round.
 And, as well as the celebrated theme parks, you’ll also find great shopping and dining, including plenty of family-friendly options.
-Orlando also offers all kinds of amenities for outdoor activities, from world-class golf courses to exhilarating hot air balloon rides.
+Orlando also offers all kinds of amenities for outdoor activities, from world-class golf courses to exhilarating hot air balloon rides, providing absolutely everything you could wish for on your 2018/2019 holiday.

 Most popular hotels in Orlando